TonyRipa/Fermat/README.md

 We simply have to be clear about the difference (and notate the difference) between the base language (complex, generic, …) and the meta-language (constraint language with symbols for unknowns).

 Alternatively, we may think of it as a hierarchy.
 Numbers are at the base of this hierarchy.
 Then a level up we have abstractions over numbers, which we wrote as lowercase x, and we called generics.
 Then a level up we have abstractions over generics, which we wrote as uppercase X.

+## Key Concepts

+### Generics

+Later we discuss different kinds of object arithmetic.
+We could have an event-object x.
+While Prob(x) may be 0, x is not 0.
+So, x/x=1 without risking division by 0.
+Similarly, we could have a line-segment object x.
+While length(x) may be 0, x is not 0.
+Again, x/x=1 without risking division by 0.

+Generics can be thought of as non-specific objects.
+We could have a generic object (or generic for short) x.
+While some valuation function of x [e.g. f(x)] could be 0, x is not 0.
+So, x/x=1 without risking division by 0.

+### Constraints vs. Generics

+We return to x/x.
+For generics we think we can safely replace x/x with 1.
+Constraint semantics suggest that this may be a suboptimal rule because changing X=2X to 1=2 loses the solution X=0.
+Splintering the semantics suggests x/x=1 but X/X=(X=0)?%:1.
+Those whose thinking is dominated by constraint semantics may think X/X=(x=0)?%:1 , and not be comfortable with the apparently less cautious alternate domain where x/x=1.
+However, it seems that the constraint semantics is actually not so cautious.
+Consider X=2X.
+Constraint semantics disallows dividing both sides by X. This belief is justified by 2 reasons: 1) is that X/X has a hole in it at X=0 2) We know that X=2X simplified to 1=2 loses a solution (namely X=0).
+Taken together constraint semantics seems to be cautious.
+However constraint semantics is typically permissive with the replacement of X-X with 0.
+This is not cautious.
+Consider X=2X.
+Subtract X from both sides.
+0=X. This may look fine.
+However we lost a solution.
+X=1/0 satisfies X=2X, but not 0=X. We lost the solution X=1/0.
+A typical constraint semanticist may think this is fine because 1/0 is not real.
+However this reasoning is circular.
+I.E. everything that you choose to exclude is undefined by definition.
+This does not justify the exclusion.
+Experience (for centuries or millennia) also cannot justify the exclusion as we saw earlier with Platonic Solids and/or Differential Equations.
+Furthermore, for solutions of the form a/b (where a & b are integers) if I reciprocate the problem then give it to the solver, then reciprocate the answer, then I should get the right answer.
+Basically flipping the projective real line upside down should not change the answer.
+Typical constraint semantics is insufficiently cautious to guarantee this.
+This is because they allow X-X to be replaced with 0.
+What should now be clear is that replacing X/X with 1 is as safe as replacing X-X with 0.
+Either both are safe, or neither.
+It seems neither.

+For generic semantics is seemed that x/x=1.
+This may have taken some convincing because constraint semantics suggested there's a hole.
+However, we never seemed to question x-x=0.
+This seemed obviously true because constraint semantics had allowed it.
+However, cautious constraint semantics does not allow it.
+This suggests that for generics x/x=1 is as safe as x-x=0.
+For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
+For example x/x is 1 because how many x's per x are there?
+The answer is 1.
+Similarly, for x-x=0.

+In conclusion, x/x=1 is as true as x-x=0.
+Also X/X=1 is as true as X-X=0.
+Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
+Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
+Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
+Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
+An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
+If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

+### Variables as Wires

+Variables appear to be a natural response to a resource poor language.
+We may ask: what is 2+3.
+The answer may be 5.
+What if I know the sum is 5, and the augend is 2, and I want to know the addend (and I lack the words sum, augend, and addend)?
+I could modify the language with a new operator – and ask: what is 5-2.
+This can and did happen.
+The general problem of resource poor languages also created the variable, so that one could solve innumerable ad-hoc problems without bloating the language.
+Just add a templating scheme to a resource poor language.
+Instead of relying on the invention of the – operator, I can just ask: what is x such that 2+x=5.
+Since 2+3=5 exists and is true in the resource poor language, I was able to use meta symbols like x to express what I could not in the base language.

+The question of whether there is an alternative approach to templating schemes (variables) seems to have been answered in the affirmative.
+Lambda Calculus which uses variables, is computationally complete according to the Church-Turing Thesis.
+The computationally equivalent Combinator Calculus was specifically invented to be equi-powerful and variable-free.

+Other approaches to avoiding variables, note that language’s linear-encoding incentivizes upgrading via templating (variables).
+Graphical programming languages (like circuit diagrams) appear to have no need for variables.
+I may have an Addition element with two edges specified, as in 2+3.
+Rewiring, I can specify the sum, and the augend.
+This is natural in a 2-dimensional language.
+A linear language would beg for a new operator, or a templating scheme.
+Similarly, x such that x²-5x+6=0 is typically specified in a linear language with a templating scheme (variable), like in the beginning of this sentence.
+Alternatively, we could have upgraded the linear language with a new operator that works for quadratics; this approach is not popular.
+With a 2-D language, careful wiring of some addition and multiplication elements would yield the same effect.

+At this point it should be clear, from Combinator Calculus alone, that variables are not needed.
+If used, though not needed, variables should be used with care, because they are extremely easy to confuse with symbols in the base language.
+It is advisable to get a good handle on the base language, before ever introducing a templating scheme.

+### Reference

+Another possible characterization of variables vs generics, is variables vs references.

+Kit Fine’s 2023 ‘Refining Russell’ states “ ‘x²’ is to be interpreted classically in the first case (‘dx²/dx = 2x’) and generically in the second case (‘x² is non-negative’). ” We think Fine’s ‘classically’ is like our generic, while Fine’s ‘generically’ is like our variable.

+Fine offers "hatting an expression would be a device for securing reference to the sense of the un-hatted expression ... for example, to write ‘dx²/dx’ as ‘dx̂²/dx’".

+Fine’s approach shifts the question from questions about the nature of variables of different sorts, to the question of references of different sorts (direct vs. indirect).
+For example, in c, we may write int x = 0.
+Thereafter, x/x would yield NaN (i.e. 0/0 yields Not a Number).
+However, if we use the reference operator &, &x/&x would yield 1.
+Furthermore, none of this is contingent on x being a variable.
+In c, if our declaration is const int x = 0 , then we still have x/x yields NaN and &x/&x yields 1.

+If Fine’s distinction is relevant, then what we desire is not a proper calculus for the domain objects (variable or otherwise) but a proper calculus of references (a pointer arithmetic).

+### Dependency

+Constraints vs. Generics model 2 types.
+We may imagine multiple types based on dependencies.
+For example, we can have a dependency chain, y=x, where y is Any, and x is Real (or vice-versa).
+Alternatively, we can have a dependency chain, y=x, where y is Any, and x lacks dependence.
+In the latter case, x is like a generic.
+We might imagine all kinds of dependency chains, trees, loops, etc. which might otherwise be interpreted as many different kinds of types.

 ## Language Choice